E-2 Visa/Status—Investors and Essential Workers

 With the E-2 derivative status, the spouse and children of the primary beneficiary may accompany the primary beneficiary into the United States and remain in the country for the duration of the visa.
 Children are only eligible for this derivative status if they are less than 21 years of age and not currently married.
 While in the United States, spouses may apply for employment authorization that will allow them to work in the country.
 Moreover, anyone with an E-2 derivative status may attend any school in the U.S.

 At the Law Office of William Jang, PLLC, our Austin immigration attorneys charge the following attorney’s fees when filing a typical E-2 application in the United States with the United States Citizenship and Immigration Services (USCIS) (please take a moment to read this disclaimer), in addition to the filing fees currently charged by the USCIS:

 - $5,000 in attorney’s fees for the immigration petition

 - $460 for the filing fee charged by the USCIS for the main petition

-- $370 for the filing fee charged by the USCIS for a family’s application (when applicable)
+- $370 for the USCIS filing fee for the principle beneficiary’s family + $85 for each family member (if applicable)

 - $1,440 for the filing fees associated with USCIS premium processing (optional)